Fast and Simple Densest Subgraph with Predictions: Conclusion

 \section{Conclusion}

-In this paper, we presented several simple and practical learning-augmented linear-time algorithms for computing the densest subgraph and its variants.
+In this paper, we presented several simple and practical learning-augmented linear-time algorithms for computing the densest subgraph and its variants, including the NP-hard densest at-most-$k$ subgraph.
 These algorithms offer several desirable properties.
 They come with provable approximation guarantees and incur minimal computational overhead, running in linear time aside from the cost of executing the predictor.
-We also demonstrated, both theoretically and empirically, that blindly relying on the predictor can lead to poor approximations.
-When used appropriately, our learning-augmented algorithm can outperform Charikar’s classic greedy algorithm and predictor's output alone.
-Finally, these methods are highly practical and can be implemented in just a few lines of code.
+We also demonstrated, both theoretically and empirically, that blindly relying on the predictor can lead to poor approximations or infeasible solutions.
+When used appropriately, our learning-augmented algorithms provide a practical way to obtain a high-quality solution to the densest at-most-$k$ subgraph problem.

-A more thorough empirical study could help determine how frequently real-world datasets benefit from our approach, or how difficult it is to obtain a good predictor for identifying nodes in the densest subgraph.